Playland (Vancouver)

 Playland Amusement Park is an amusement park in Vancouver, British Columbia, Canada.
 The amusement park is located at Hastings Park and is operated by the Pacific National Exhibition (PNE), an organization that hosts an annual summer fair and exhibition adjacent to Playland.
-Playland opened at its current location in 1958, although its predecessor, Happyland, operated at Hastings Park from 1929 to 1957.
+Playland opened at its current location in 1958, although its predecessor, Happyland, operated at Hastings Park from 1929 to 1957 on the opposite end of the property.
 Playland was formally made a division of the PNE in 1993.

 Playland operates seasonally, opening from May to September every year.
 The park also reopens in October for its annual "Fright Nights" Halloween themed events.
-As of 2018, the park operated 39 attractions, including three roller coasters.
+As of 2024, the park operated 40 attractions, including 4 roller coasters.
 Additional rides are brought in from West Coast Amusements during the PNE's annual summer fair from mid-August to Labour Day; nearly doubling the number of rides at the park.

 History

 Predecessor

 The Pacific National Exhibition (PNE) has hosted a number of amusement rides since it opened in 1910; with an early roller coaster installed in 1915.
 However, a permanent amusement complex was not built until the 1920s.
 Built at Hastings Park, several rides were opened by 1926, including a Shoot the Chute ride and a new roller coaster, the Giant Dipper, to replace the one built in 1915.

 Although the first rides were opened by 1926, Playland's predecessor, Happyland, did not fully open for its first regular season until 1929.
 Happyland was operated by several companies while it was open, including the British Columbia Amusement Company; and the Pacific Amusement Company.
-The park continued to operate until 1957, when amusement park operations were moved to its present location.
+The park continued to operate until 1957, when amusement park operations were moved to its present location (on the opposite end of the property, where it remains today).
 The original site was demolished after the amusement park's relocation; with the site later being used for Pacific Coliseum.